stevemac321/RemoteSignalProcessor/README.md

 ### Prerequisites

 - **Hardware**: Nucleo-H723ZG or compatible STM32 microcontroller.
-- **Environment**: Developed on Ubuntu and FreeBSD but should work on most Linux distributions.
+- **Environment**: Developed on Ubuntu but should work on most Linux distributions.
 - **Libraries**: `ncurses` for terminal-based UI and `libpcap` for Ethernet packet capture.

 ### Folder Structure